 Generally, homework is not given at weekends.
 Written work must be done neatly and carefully.
 Graffiti on textbooks and copy books is not permitted.
 Please refer to the school Homework Policy for further information.

 Jewellery

-Students are permitted to wear stud earrings and watch only.
+Students are permitted to wear stud earrings and standard watch only (smart watches are prohibited in the school).

 Mobile phones/IPods/Electronic Games